British cuisine: Georgian era

+A tea set consisting of a ceramic teapot, a milk jug, and a full teacup on a saucer.
+Tea is a quintessential British staple.

 The British penchant for sweet foods continued throughout the Georgian era.
 The staple of bread and butter pudding, a baked custard-based dish made with bread, butter, currants, cream, eggs, and nutmeg, was first described in 1728 by Eliza Smith.
 Adapting earlier recipes of Portuguese quince paste, the Scots invented the modern form of marmalade; an easily spreadable fruit preserve made from bitter orange.
 Eccles cakes, a small flaky pastry filled with currants, emerged in the late 18th century, which still retains some popularity today particularly in Manchester and Lancashire.
 Suet pudding, a boiled, steamed, or baked pudding of wheat flour, suet, dried fruits, and spices developed during this time, and become popular fare.

 The British conquest of India led to the acquisition of the large Indian tea industry, resulting in tea becoming cheaper to import than coffee.
 The ease of tea production compared to coffee led to tea becoming a British staple, spreading through all classes, becoming a prominent feature of modern British culture and identity.
 Gin, an alcoholic beverage introduced into Britain in the latter half of the 17th century, exploded in popularity throughout the first half of the 18th century, and became extremely popular with the lower classes.
 Its popularity and heavy consumption was such that the British Parliament passed five major Acts to control the consumption of the drink.